 The number 7 code is the other, or everything else section for plastic resins.
-You have to be aware of what your buying, but don’t count it out.
-Some of the best re-usable sports bottles are made from this resin.
+You have to be aware of what you are buying, but don’t count it out.
+Some of the best reusable sports bottles are made from this resin.

 When using number seven plastics, be aware that there are quality products out there, but there are also some stinkers that will slide in BPA’s or other questionable chemicals.

 - Bio-plastics– are made from renewable products like corn, wheat, wood, and even mushrooms.
 They are considered safe for food and drink if marked for the purpose.